gvwilson/btt/src/projects/index.md

 [%f projects-models %].
 The instructor's job is to mentor rather than to lecture;
 most of the learning will take place in the team or on your own.
-Using the terms of [%x thinking %], a project course is where your school starts treating you like a competent practitioner rather than like a novice.
+Using the terms of [%x learners %], a project course is where your school starts treating you like a competent practitioner rather than like a novice.